jaredsbror/Free-Electrical-Engineering-Apps-for-TI-Nspire-CX-CAS/README.md

 Sincerely,
 jaredsbror :)

-EEE_Windows.tns - Used in filtering signals and extracting data via convolution with Window functions
+EEE_Windows.tns - Generates Windowing functions which, in conjunction with convolution (not yet implemented), can serve to frame and extract signal data

 EEE_Energy.tns - Used to calculate the energy of both discrete-time and continuous-time signals